A Man's Man (1929 film)

 A Man's Man is a 1929 American synchronized sound comedy film produced and distributed by Metro-Goldwyn-Mayer and directed by James Cruze.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The film starred William Haines and Josephine Dunn.
 It was based on a Broadway play, A Man's Man by Patrick Kearney.
 Greta Garbo and John Gilbert notably appear in a cameo.
-The film is believed to be lost, although the Vitaphone type sound discs exist and are currently held at the UCLA Film and Television Archive.
+The film is believed to be lost, although the Vitaphone type sound discs exist and are currently held at the UCLA Film & Television Archive.